How to Wash a Sleeping Bag

 How to Wash a Down-Filled Sleeping Bag

-Down-filled sleeping bags can be washed following the same steps as those with fiberfill with one exception.
+You can wash down-filled sleeping bags following the same steps as those with fiberfill, with one exception.
 Down bags must be washed using a soap formulated for down.
 A down cleaner like Granger's Down Wash or Nikwax Down Wash is formulated to remove soil and odor while protecting the oils that provide the moisture-repellent qualities of the feathers.

+Check your bag periodically to ensure the seams, zippers, and drawcords are in good shape.
+Feel the insulation to see if it's evenly distributed.
 Small holes or tears can be closed with a needle and thread or covered with a fabric patch.
-Replacing a zipper is best done by a professional tailor.
+If the zipper needs replacement, bring it to a professional tailor.

-Be sure that the sleeping bag is completely dry before storing it in a breathable cotton or mesh bag.
-Always store the bag in a cool, dry, conditioned space to prevent mildew growth.
+Ensure the sleeping bag is completely dry before storing it in a breathable cotton or mesh bag.
+Always keep the bag in a cool, dry space to prevent mildew growth.
+Avoid damp basements and unheated (and uncooled) spaces like garages, attics, and car trunks.

 - After every use, open the bag flat and allow it to air and dry thoroughly.